|

 At the recipient's end, an R-014P

-(Russian: Р-014П) device is required
+(Russian: Р-014П) is required

-to receive and decode the information.
+to receive, decode and display the information.

 |